Differentially Private Ordinary Least Squares: OLS over Projected Data

-To clarify, the setting in which we work with is the following.
-We denote $A = [X;\vec y]$ the column-wise concatenation of the $(n\times (d-1))$-matrix $X$ with the $n$-length vector $\vec y$.\footnote{Clearly, any column of $A$ can serve as the label $\vec y$ and any subset of the other columns can serve as the matrix $X$.} We assume that the matrix $A$ passes the test of Algorithm~\ref{alg:private_JL} because $\svmin(A) >w$ and not because the differentially private estimation of $\svmin(A)$ introduces too large of a noise.
+To clarify, the setting is as follows.
+We denote $A = [X;\vec y]$ the column-wise concatenation of the $(n\times (d-1))$-matrix $X$ with the $n$-length vector $\vec y$.
+(Clearly, we can denote any column of $A$ as $\vec y$ and any subset of the remaining columns as the matrix $X$.)
 We therefore denote the output $RA = [RX; R\vec y]$ and for simplicity we denote $M=RX$ and $p=d-1$.
-Straightforward argument shows that $\svmin(X) \geq \svmin(A) \geq w$.
 We denote the SVD decomposition of $X = U\Sigma V^\T$.
 So $U$ is an orthonormal basis for the column-span of $X$ and as $X$ is full-rank $V$ is an orthonormal basis for $\mathbb{R}^p$.
 Finally, in our work we examine the linear regression problem derived from the projected data.
-(More specifically, from $\tfrac 1 {\sqrt r} RX$ and $\tfrac 1 {\sqrt r} R \vec y$.)
 That is, we denote